 All that he could do was pray that six of those names that were marked MIA were actually MIA and not the alternative.
 That was why he originally agreed to be a part of APS a month after its realization.
 It had been two months and the farthest he had ever gone was back to Harvest to deploy another recolonizing team.

 He stared at Reach and felt many memories bubble up.
 So many of Special Warfare Team Castle had fallen trying to save lives on this planet.
 Now the majority lay in a grave site at Earth.
 The battle there had been years ago but it was still painful to think about it.
 Now the only inhabitants were a couple of corporations chipping away the glass, trying to breathe life into the dead planet.

 As the ship was orbited, a large purple disc of energy floated off in the distance and pulsated slowly.
 He stared at the disc and then went back to staring at the planet where so much had changed.
 Once upon a time, he had a team, a goal, a task, and a place within the universe.
 Now the team was gone and his goals, unreachable, his tasks mundane, his place in the universe uncertain.

 "Task group arrives in ten seconds!" one of the techs said.

-The Infinity was being escorted by additional ten of the new Autumn class cruisers.
+The Infinity was being escorted by additional three of the new Autumn class cruisers.

 Another flash of white and purple brought the Covenant fleet into view.

-"Total ship count stands at 96 sirs." said Sarah.
+"Total ship count stands at 46 sirs," said Sarah.
 The Arbiter and Infinity are both hailing us."